Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Particle-antiparticle perturbation superhorizon crossing

+which is proportional to the $X$-particle mass $M$ and its Yukawa-type coupling $g_{_Y}$ to SM particles.
+The discussions can be generalised to $X$ particles decaying to light DM particles, and the decay rate should have the same form as Eq.~(\ref{drate}) by substituting $g_{_Y}\Rightarrow g^D_{_Y}$, which represents the $X$-particle Yukawa-type coupling to light DM particles.
+We will further discuss the couplings $g_{_Y}$ ($g^D_{_Y}$) between superheavy $X$ particles and SM (DM) particles and the corresponding decay processes in due course.

-In such a $\tilde\Lambda$CDM scenario, we investigated \cite{Xue2023} basic cosmological issues in the inflation epoch: the relation between the tensor-to-scalar ratio $r$ and the spectral index $n_s$, singularity-free and large-scale anomalies.
-In Ref.~\cite{Xue2023a}, particularly Secs.~7.2-7.3, we present detailed studies of the reheating epoch where the competition between the $\Gamma_M$ and $\Gamma_M^{^{\rm de}}$ rates plays an important role in the radiation domination, when unstable massive particles decay to SM light particles.
-Additionally, we studied the cosmological fine-tuning and coincidence problems in the standard cosmology \cite{Xue:2023qft}.
+In such a $\tilde\Lambda$CDM scenario with two basic free parameters $g_{_Y}$ and $\hat m \sim \sqrt{N} M$, we investigated \cite{Xue2023} fundamental cosmological issues in the inflation epoch: the relation between the tensor-to-scalar ratio $r$ and the spectral index $n_s$, singularity-free and large-scale anomalies.
+In Ref.~\cite{Xue2023a}, particularly Secs.~7.2-7.3, we present detailed studies of the reheating epoch, where the competition between the $\Gamma_M$ and $\Gamma_M^{^{\rm de}}$ rates plays an important role in radiation domination, as massive $X$ particles decay into SM light particles.
+Additionally, we studied the cosmological fine-tuning and coincidence problems in the standard cosmology epoch\cite{Xue:2023qft}.
+Readers are referred to the indicated relevant parts in these references, since we cannot duplicate here the detailed equations and calculations, and lengthy discussions.